|Why do I need this medicine?

 This medicine may not be suitable for you if you are pregnant or breastfeeding.
 Discuss this with your doctor.

 If you are being treated with Cefuroxime for gonorrhoea, you should follow your doctor's advice on ways to prevent passing the disease to others.
 You should also avoid sexual contact until the doctor certifies that you are cleared of the infection.

 |What side effects could I experience?

 ||You may have diarrhoea, nausea, stomach discomfort and headache while being treated with Cefuroxime.
 These side effects are usually mild and should get better with rest.
 Take Cefuroxime with or immediately after food to reduce the nausea and stomach discomfort.
 If you have diarrhoea, drink lots of water to replace the fluids lost.
 However, if you have severe diarrhoea or diarrhoea with severe stomach cramps or bloody stools, alert your doctor.

 If you develop rashes, breathlessness, swollen mouth or eyes, stop the medicine and inform your doctor quickly.
 These could be signs of an allergic reaction.

 |Can I take this with other medicines?

-Alert your doctor if you are taking any of these medicines
+Alert your doctor if you are taking warfarin or probenecid.

-Always inform your doctor and pharmacist if you are taking any other medicines, including herbal tonics, supplements and medicines that you buy without a prescription.
+Always inform your doctor and pharmacist if you are taking any other medicines, including herbal medicines and medicines that you buy without a prescription.